anupam-k/Backend-Notes/Day 3/Day 3 | Authentcation.md

 ## _dotenv_
 - Everything that are credentials, those are written in dotenv file.
 - It is zero dependency module
+- .env doesn't allow semi-colon
+- .env must be in root directory

 ## _Mongodb_
 - We will be choosing `Mongodb`